kennnyshiwa/kennnyshiwa-cogs/README.md

 [Sinbad](https://github.com/mikeshardmind/) - RequestBox (orginial logic from his suggesstionbox)

 [SharkyTheKing](https://github.com/SharkyTheKing/) - RequestBox (Helped with the reaction add logic for claiming requests)

+[Paddo](https://github.com/PaddoInWonderland/ValeOfMushrooms) - LastFM (FOr orginially writing the cog, will be taking over development as needed)